 How is periodontitis treated?

-- Flap surgery: A procedure in which your periodontist removes tartar deposits in pockets around the teeth by lifting back the gums.
-The gums are then sutured closely around the teeth.
+- Flap surgery: Your periodontist lifts back the gums and removes tartar deposits in the pockets around the teeth.
+The gums then get sutured (stitched) closely around the teeth.

 - Bone and tissue grafting: This procedure uses natural or synthetic (artificial) bone.
 Your periodontist grafts (connects) it to any areas of lost bone to promote growth.
 Your provider may also use a procedure to help the gum tissue regenerate (regrow).